-Using the public cycling data made available by TfL, a bar plot of the monthly cycling usage for the first five months of 2019 and 2020 is shown below, highlighting both the weekday and weekend use of bicycles over this period.
+Using the public cycling data made available by TfL, a bar plot of the monthly cycling usage for the first five months of 2019 and 2020 is shown below in Figure 1, highlighting both the weekday and weekend use of bicycles over this period.
 What can be noticed is a sharp drop in the monthly bicycle usage over the course of the lockdown, especially for what concerns the months of March and April compared to the same months in 2019.